beenycool/marker/README.md

 ## 🔒 Privacy Policy

-See `/privacy` for detailed privacy information.
+See `/privacy` for complete privacy information.
 Key points:
-- No personal data storage
-- Ephemeral processing only
+- **No work storage** - we don't store your questions or answers
+- **Immediate deletion** - all data is processed and discarded
-- Local analytics in browser
+- **Local dashboard data** - stays in your browser only
-- GDPR compliant by design
+- **AI providers don't store data** - processing only, no retention
+- **Built by students** - we understand privacy concerns during exam preparation

 ---

-**Built for students, by developers who respect privacy.**
+**Built by students for students - because faster feedback should be a right, not a privilege.**